- Water Treatment Plant 4

 Customers of the City of Austin Water Utility (Utility) receive their drinking water from two water treatment plants that pump surface water from the Colorado River as it flows into Lake Austin.
 The City of Austin treats and filters the water according to federal and state standards to remove any possible harmful contaminants.

 The Austin Water Utility and our paying customers are victims of millions of gallons of water annually stolen from fire hydrants.

 Water Treatment Plant 4 (WTP4), is an important investment in Austin’s future.
 With a rapid rise in population comes increased demand for clean water; doing nothing, this increased demand will tax an aging water infrastructure.
 WTP4 will add capacity and reliability, ensuring that Austinites enjoy safe and reliable water service for future generations.

-The City of Austin recently adopted a new ordinance, Ordinance No. 20121011-005 with an effective date of Oct.
+The City of Austin adopted Ordinance No. 20121011-005 with an effective date of Oct.
 22, 2012.
 This ordinance (now Chapter 15-12 of the Austin City Code) includes registration requirements that apply in conjunction with the drilling of water wells, the installation of water well pumps and other closely related activities.